-Buried Children With Coins In Their Mouths Found In Poland
+The Buried Children Found in Poland With Coins In Their Mouths

-The decaying remains of 115 children’s bodies have been discovered by construction workers laying the new S19 road in Jeżowe near the town of Nisko, in Podkarpackie province, south-east Poland.
+In 2020, the centuries-old remains of 115 children’s bodies were discovered by construction workers laying a road in in Podkarpackie province, south-east Poland.
 This apparently bizarre discovery confirmed a long-standing local belief that a lost children's graveyard was located somewhere in the Church Mountains area.
-Archaeologists who investigated the find discovered that many of the children had coins placed in their mouths .
+Archaeologists who investigated the find discovered that many of the children had coins placed in their mouths.

-According to an article in The First News , the children’s bodies were discovered during work on a section of the S19 motorway, which is part of the 700 kilometer (435 mile) long Via Carpatia project that will link the Baltic states with south-eastern Europe, running through Podlasie, Mazovia, Lublin and Podkarpacie.
-The General Directorate for National Roads and Motorways has confirmed the discovery, saying that about “70-80 percent of all burials are children” and that they had been found in sandy ground on an east-west axis with their heads facing west.
+According to an article in The First News, the children’s bodies were discovered during work on a section of the S19 motorway, which is part of the 700 kilometer (435 mile) long Via Carpatia project to link the Baltic states with south-eastern Europe, running through Podlasie, Mazovia, Lublin and Podkarpacie.
+The General Directorate for National Roads and Motorways confirmed the discovery, saying that about “70-80 percent of all burials are children” and that they had been found in sandy ground on an east-west axis with their heads facing west.

 Burial Myths and the Coins Found in Some Children’s Mouths